realStandal/redwood-rls-demo/README.md

 ### 4) Start the development server and login

 Start Redwood's development server, which should eventually open the `/login` page in a new browser window.
-Use one of the usernames listed in the previous section in combination with the password: `123` to login.
-After logging in, you should be navigated to the `/posts` page where only post by the selected user's tenant will be visible.
+Use one of the usernames listed in the previous section with the password: `123` to login.
+After logging in, you should be navigated to the `/posts` page where only posts by the selected user's tenant will be visible.
 Clicking the "Logout" button will allow you to login to another account - switching to a user in another tenant should cause a new list of posts to appear.

 ```bash
 yarn rw dev